 American photographer born in 1951 in Hartford, Connecticut.*1*2*3 Known for photographs that occupy the space between documentary fact and cinematic staging, especially through series such as Hustlers, Streetwork, and later street portraits.*1*2*3

-Representative work examples: Hustlers (1990–92), later street portraits, and works shown in Photographs 1975–2013 are central because they show how diCorcia constructs scenes that appear simultaneously candid and theatrical.*1*2*3
+Key examples include Hustlers (1990–92), later street portraits, and works shown in Photographs 1975–2013; they are central because they show how diCorcia constructs scenes that appear simultaneously candid and theatrical.*1*2*3

-Why this method was chosen: diCorcia repeatedly works in the gap between observation and construction.
+This method matters because diCorcia repeatedly works in the gap between observation and construction.
 By directing some aspects of the scene while preserving the contingency of others, he tests photography’s claim to truth without abandoning the real world.*1*2

-Relation to contemporaries or movements: he is often discussed in relation to staged photography, cinematic tableau, and street practice, yet his work remains distinctive because it does not fully settle into any one of those categories.
+In relation to contemporaries and movements, he is often discussed in relation to staged photography, cinematic tableau, and street practice, yet his work remains distinctive because it does not fully settle into any one of those categories.
 The photographs depend on the tension between preparation and chance.*1*2

 ICA Boston’s framing presents diCorcia as one of the most influential photographers of the previous three decades, stressing how the work moves between honesty and manipulation.*2